Chef Peter Beck

 Chef Peter Beck’s illustrious career in the NYC restaurant scene began at Chola, where The New York Times awarded him two stars.
 Adding to his career as Executive Chef at Tamarind, he received another two stars from The Times and has become one of the most renowned Indian chefs in New York City.
 He is appreciated for his great work in showcasing an immense array of the subcontinent’s diverse regional cuisines on a single menu, and also his passion towards vegetables and seafood.

-Talking about his earlier life when he was in fifth grade, Peter Beck remembers spending a lot of time spending in the kitchen.
+Talking about his early life when he was in fifth grade, Peter Beck remembers spending a lot of time in the kitchen.
 Growing up in New Delhi, India, he recalls cooking lentils on a slow fire after school.
 “My mom hardly cooked—she didn’t have time.
 She was working and taking care of the household.
 I tried to help her out.”- He unfurled.